scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_features.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 44-47
+GENERATED FROM PYTHON SOURCE LINES 37-40

-The high resolution tissue image is contained in ``img['image']``, and the spot locations in tissue image pixel-space are located in ``adata.obsm['spatial']``.
+The high-resolution tissue image is contained in ``img['image']``, and the spot locations coordinates are stored in ``adata.obsm['spatial']``.
 We can plot the spots overlayed on a lower-resolution version of the tissue image contained in adata.

 ..
-GENERATED FROM PYTHON SOURCE LINES 47-54
+GENERATED FROM PYTHON SOURCE LINES 40-48

 .. code-block:: default